rjoleary/cs452-kernel/README.md

 - `cal TR SP SEN` - stop train on the next trigger.
 - `com i [BYTE...]` - Send arbitrary bytes over COMi.
 - `help` - Display this help information.
-- `li NUMBER` - Toggle train lights.
 - `q` - Quit and return to RedBoot.
-- `route TR SP SEN` - Route train to sensor at given speed.
+- `route TR SP SEN [OFF]` - Route train to sensor at given speed with optional offset.
 - `rv NUMBER` - Reverse the direction of the train.
+- `ssd TR SP NUMBER` - Set the stopping distance in mm.
-- `sw NUMBER DIR` - Set switch direction ('S' or 'C').
+- `sw NUMBER DIR [TR]` - Set switch direction ('S' or 'C').
 - `task (TID|NAME)` - Return info about a task.
 - `taskall` - Return info about all tasks.
 - `tr NUMBER SPEED` - Set train speed (0 for stop).